EfanMutembo/Predicting-football-matches/README.md

 - Un-Precisise ability to predict Probability of a win.
 This lead to bet placing on games that donn`t truly have positive EV
 - EV calcualted with variable stake.
 This increased the likelyhood of positive EV bets being placed with higher account balances

-## Have we hit the jackpot!!

-ROI- 144.2%
-Peak Profit £2333.22

-Sure its all well mucking about with numbers in python, but what is the reality.
-After taking into account transaction fees, ROI drops to cerca 130%.
-But then we must remember bookmakers are in the business of seeing you lose money, not make it!
-And are quick to cull accounts showing signs of consistent profitable behaviour.
-Sure it could take a few months and you could make a few dollars before being shut down but nothing that will have you sipping cocktails on a beach in the short term.

-That said the project has been successfull in showing how simple it is to use ML and develop winning strategies from the comfort of your home.

 ## Next Steps
 A precision of 64% is indicative of a primitive model.
 The next steps are aimed at increasing this metric to cerca 80% for a reliable model.